fr-ser/grafana-plugin-data-crawler/README.md

 [![CI](https://github.com/fr-ser/grafana-plugin-data-crawler/actions/workflows/ci_cd.yml/badge.svg)](https://github.com/fr-ser/grafana-plugin-data-crawler/actions/workflows/ci_cd.yml)

-This repo is meant to house a small hobby script that downloads information about a Grafana plugin daily and stores it in a SQLite database.
+This repo is meant to house a small hobby script that downloads information about the frser-sqlite Grafana plugin and stores it in a SQLite database.
 This data can then be charted later in Grafana (with the SQLite plugin)

 ## Development

 `make` is used as a task runner.
-For the commands take a look at the `Makefile`.
+Run `make help` to see the available commands or check the `Makefile`.

 ### Requirements